tmbo/questionary/docs/source/pages/advanced.rst

   :meth:`~questionary.form`);

 * :attr:`~questionary.Question.ask` on :class:`~questionary.Question`, which
-  is returrned by the various prompt functions (e.g. :meth:`~questionary.text`, :meth:`~questionary.checkbox`).
+  is returned by the various prompt functions (e.g. :meth:`~questionary.text`, :meth:`~questionary.checkbox`).

 When a keyboard interrupt is captured, the message :code:`Cancelled by user` is